Every year, Medicare has an open enrollment period: October 15 – December 7.

 What Medicare Advantage Plans can and can’t do

-In order to market to potential customer, Medicare Advantage Plans are allowed to conduct certain activities, such as use direct mail, radio, television, and print advertisements.
+In order to market to potential customers, Medicare Advantage Plans are allowed to conduct certain activities, such as using direct mail, radio, television, and print advertisements.
 Plans can also send emails, but they must provide an opt-out option in the email for people who do not wish to receive them.

 Medicare Advantage Plans are not allowed to: